FS-Driverless/Formula-Student-Driverless-Simulator/docs/getting-started-with-python.md

-# Python API for FSDS
+# Connecting to the simulator with Python

-This package contains Python APIs for Formula Student Driverless Simulator.
+You can use the python client to connect the simulator.
-It connects to the rpc api to retrieve sensordata and send vehicle controll setpoints.
+The python client is able to retrieve sensordata and send vehicle controll.

 ## Dependencies
-This package depends on msgpack, numpy and opencv-contrib.
+The Python client depends on msgpack, numpy and opencv-contrib.
 Install the dependencies like this:

 ```
 pip install -r requirements.txt